trizen/sidef-book/syntax_and_semantics/matrices.md

         ]
 ```

-Starting with version 3.06, Sidef provides the `Array.wise_op()` method, which takes two arbitrary nested arrays and an operator, folding each element (entrywise) with the provided operator, which is also available as `a ~Wop b`:
+In Sidef, we have the `Array.wise_op()` method, which takes two arbitrary nested arrays and an operator, folding each element (entrywise) with the provided operator, which is also available as `a ~Wop b`:

 ```ruby